addyosmani/backbone-fundamentals/index.md

 console.log(todo2 === myTodo);
 ```

-Internally `Backbone.Collection` sets array of models enumerated by their `id` property, if model instances happen to have one.
+Internally `Backbone.Collection` sets an array of models enumerated by their `id` property, if model instances happen to have one.
 Once `collection.get(id)` is called this array is checked for existence of the model instance with the corresponding `id`.

 Sometimes you may also want to get a model based on its client id.
 The client id is a property that Backbone automatically assigns models that have not yet been saved.
 You can get a model's client id from its `.cid` property.